ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/04_AlphaFold_CAF/03_ligand_behavior/processed_outputs/README.md

 This directory contains output files for the `04_AlphaFold_CAF` ligand behavior analysis workflow.

+The folder label `04_AlphaFold_CAF` corresponds to the **custom AlphaFold-derived KDM5C receptor setup used** in the manuscript.
+This receptor setup is referred to as **CAF**.

 ## Current contents

-This folder includes both replica-level raw analysis outputs and a processed summary table for the AlphaFold_CAF system.
+This folder includes replica-level raw analysis outputs and a processed summary table for the **CAF** receptor setup.

 ### Raw analysis outputs